 Ask yourself:

 Does this relationship make me feel confident in myself?
 Do I feel like my perceptions are valid?
-Do I understand my world, even if it doesn't line up with my spouse's view?
+Do I understand my world, even if it doesn’t align with my spouse’s view?
 Are my concerns valid and worthy of being entertained?

 Does my partner make an effort to see things through my eyes?
-Do they validate my concerns, whether or not they agree with them?
+Do they validate my concerns, and do they agree with them?
 Do I feel isolated or like I am the only one with concerns?
 Does my partner tell me that everyone disagrees with me?

 You are spot on with my situation.
 What rings true is her never accepting responsibility hence never an apology.
 Everything I bring up is turned around to be my fault.
 I've studied up online and through books on covert narcissism and it is her to a T and is like an autobiography of my life these past 10 years.
 We are scheduling counseling here locally with an initial intro meeting on Monday.
 I am not looking forward to it (yet I am as it is the only path forward for us in my mind), primarily because she is a psychologist (PhD).
 The therapist is not aware of this yet, but will be before we proceed if we proceed.